oracle/graal/docs/reference-manual/native-image/guides/debuginfo-walkthrough.md

     value = 0x290fce,
     ...
 ```
-To see the contents of that String we use again
+To see the contents of that String, we again use:
 ```text
 (gdb) p $41.value.data